Sorry to Bother You: Themes

-False consciousness

 The film's title has a double meaning, referencing both the phrase's use by telemarketers and its general usage when telling a person something they might not like to hear, such as the film's anti-capitalist message.
-According to Riley, "when you're telling someone something that is different from how they view things, different from how they view the world, it feels like an annoyance or a bother.
+Riley said, "When you're telling someone something that is different from how they view things, different from how they view the world, it feels like an annoyance or a bother.
 And that's where that comes from."
 The plot of a strike was used to reflect the need to "organize people in the workplace" and for workers to recognize their power.

+The protagonist's name, Cassius Green, is an obvious reference to monetary value but can also be connected to Shakespeare's play Julius Caesar, where the character Cassius prioritizes his personal wellbeing over others and brands himself a "conniving sellout".
+Many of the names within this film represent meaning, such as Detroit being a reference to the city and referencing its capitalistic overtones.

 Release

 The film had its world premiere at the Sundance Film Festival on January 20, 2018.
 Shortly after, Annapurna Pictures acquired distribution rights.
 It also screened at South by Southwest on March 12, 2018.
 The film was initially scheduled to be released on June 29, 2018, but was pushed back a week to July 6, 2018, where it began with a limited release before expanding wider on July 13.

 The film had difficulty getting international distribution.
 On September 18, 2018, Riley announced that Universal Pictures and Focus Features had picked up its international distribution rights.
-It premiered at the 2018 London Film Festival, followed by a UK release on December 7.
+It premiered at the 62nd BFI London Film Festival on October 11, 2018, followed by a UK release on December 7, 2018.

 Sorry to Bother You was released on digital copy on October 9, 2018, and on Blu-ray and DVD on October 23.